CraigYanitski/mescli/README.md

 I will also use this as a platform to test my own cryptographic algorithms.
 For the double-ratchet algorithm I am implementing for this app, I am using as a guide the very thorough [Signal protocol](https://signal.org/docs/specifications/doubleratchet/) specifications.
-One can also find there a [description](https://signal.org/docs/specifications/x3dh/) of the Extended triple-Diffie-Hellman (X3DH) asynchronous key exchange that is also implemented in `mescli`.
+One can also find there a [description](https://signal.org/docs/specifications/x3dh/) of the extended triple-Diffie-Hellman (X3DH) asynchronous key exchange that is also implemented in `mescli`.

 ## Development